aws-solutions-library-samples/guidance-for-cost-analysis-and-optimization-with-amazon-bedrock-agents/README.md

 ## Amplify for frontend

 AWS Amplify provides a streamlined solution for deploying and hosting web applications with built-in security and scalability features.
 The service reduces the complexity of managing infrastructure, allowing developers to concentrate on application development.
-In our solution, we use the manual deployment capabilities of Amplify to host our frontend application code.
+In our guidance, we use the manual deployment capabilities of Amplify to host our frontend application code.

 ## Multi-agent and application walkthrough

-To validate the solution before using the Amplify deployed frontend, we can conduct testing directly on the [AWS Management Console](http://aws.amazon.com/console).
+To validate the guidance before using the Amplify deployed frontend, we can conduct testing directly on the [AWS Management Console](http://aws.amazon.com/console).
 By navigating to the FinOpsSupervisorAgent, we can pose a question like "What is my cost for Feb 2025 and what are my current cost savings opportunity?"
 This query demonstrates the multi-agent orchestration in action.
 As shown in the following screenshot, the FinOpsSupervisorAgent coordinates with both the CostAnalysisAgent (to retrieve February 2025 cost data) and the CostOptimizationAgent (to identify current cost savings opportunities).
-This illustrates how the FinOpsSupervisorAgent effectively delegates tasks to specialized agents and synthesizes their responses into a comprehensive answer, showcasing the solution's integrated approach to FinOps queries.
+This illustrates how the FinOpsSupervisorAgent effectively delegates tasks to specialized agents and synthesizes their responses into a comprehensive answer, showcasing the guidance's integrated approach to FinOps queries.

 ![3 - AmazonBedrockAgentsConsoleDemo-compressed](https://github.com/user-attachments/assets/5af95bb4-84b1-4a78-8557-b768ef863fe5)